LambdaHack/LambdaHack/README.md

     make play

-There is a built-in black and white line terminal frontend, suitable for teletype terminals or a keyboard and a printer (but it's going to use a lot of paper, unless you disable animations with `--noAnim`).
-It is used in CI and for some tests and benchmarks defined in Makefile.
-To compile with one of the less rudimentary terminal frontends (in which case you are on your own regarding font choice and color setup and you won't have the spiffy colorful squares outlining special positions that exist in SDL2 frontend, but only crude cursor highlights), use Cabal flags, e.g, to switch to the vty console frontend optimized for screen readers, run
+There is a built-in ANSI terminal frontend (`--frontendANSI` on commandline) intended for screen readers and a simplified black and white line terminal frontend (`--frontendTeletype`) suitable for teletype terminals or a keyboard and a printer (but it's going to use a lot of paper, unless you disable animations with `--noAnim`).
+The teletype frontend is used in CI and for some tests and benchmarks defined in Makefile.

-    cabal run -fvty LambdaHack
+The terminal frontends leave you on your own regarding font choice and color setup and you won't have the colorful squares outlining special positions that exist in the SDL2 frontend, but only crude cursor highlights.

 Testing and debugging